Halochkin/CustomWebComponents/Gestures/README.md

 This repository contains all the basic gestures used on mobile devices: and combined into functional mixins:
 * ### [`DragFlingMixin`](https://github.com/Halochkin/Components/tree/master/Gestures/DragFlingMixin)
-adds support for one-finger gesture for `drag` on the screen, commonly used to move and/or scroll elements on the screen.
+Adds support for one-finger gesture for `drag` on the screen, commonly used to move and/or scroll elements on the screen.
 `Fling` gesture is analogous to the [`drag-and-drop`](https://ru.wikipedia.org/wiki/Drag-and-drop) function, which is familiar to everyone on desktop computers.
 A long press on a moving object activates the ability to move it by dragging.
 It occurs periodically on all platforms (for example, to change the location of the icon on the desktop, change the order and location of elements, etc.). and triggered when the finger is removed from the screen while in motion, the dragging ends abruptly.
 * ### [`PinchSpinMixin`](https://github.com/Halochkin/Components/tree/master/Gestures/PinchGestureMixin)
-adds support for for two finger gestures such as:
+Adds support for for two finger gestures such as:
   - pinch (used to for example zoom-out or shrink)<br>
   - expand (used to for example zoom-in or grow)<br>
-  - rotate (used to... rotate)<br>
+  - rotate (used to... rotation)<br>
   - two-finger-drag (used to move a subselection of a page, when single-finger-drag is used to navigate the page as a whole)<br>
   - spin (used to trigger animations)<br>
   These gesture are mainly used to zoom in/out images, zoom in/out maps, zoom in/out web pages.
 A pinch gesture reports changes to the distance between two fingers touching the screen.
 Pinch gestures are continuous, so action method is called each time the distance between the fingers changes. <br>